 A medical malpractice case begins with an event in which a patient believes they were harmed due to a deviation from a standard of care.
 At this point, you can decide to file a lawsuit against the healthcare provider; however, in order for the complaint to be legally valid, it needs to be filed within a certain time frame called the statute of limitations.
-For more information about the statute of limitations in medical malpractice cases, please click here.

 A medical malpractice lawsuit can be a lengthy process, but the following stages are the most crucial: talking to an attorney, obtaining expert medical opinions and certifications, discovery, and settlement or trial (if the healthcare provider doesn’t agree on the settlement the patient is asking for).